JimiHenning/schizophrenia-prediction-cnn/README.md

 ## Future Improvements

-- Larger, more normalized dataset for better accuracy.
+- Significantly larger, more normalized dataset for better accuracy.
+- Leveraging more computational power for higher complexity models.
 - Use of transfer learning with pre-trained 3D CNNs.
 - Data augmentation for enhanced robustness.